shadowfax-chc/pycsync/README.rst

 Limitations
 -----------

-Currently there are several limitaions (Wokring on resolving them).

-1. Only syncs a file once.
-Currently once a file exists, it will not be synced if it changes.
-2. Requires flat file structure.
+1. Flickr stores photos in albums.
+There is no concept of a sub-album.
+Thus this requires a flat file structure for the local files..
 The file system layout must contain one level of directories with files in them.
-The directories will be mapped to Photo Sets.
+The directories will be mapped to Albums.
 Any subdirectories will be ignored.
    Also any top-level files will be ignored.

 .. _python_flickr_api: https://github.com/alexis-mignon/python-flickr-api